Tigers Report

 Frequently asked questions

-TU defines sexual violence in the Policy on Sexual Harassment and other Sexual Misconduct (06.01.60).
+TU defines sexual violence in the Policy on Sex Discrimination, Sex-Based Harassment, and Retaliation (06.01.60).
 Any sexual activity that takes place without consent is a violation of this policy.
 The university uses a preponderance of evidence (more likely than not) standard to determine if a violation of university policy occurred.

 When called to respond to sexual violence, the Towson University Police Department will call the Baltimore County Police Department.
 Baltimore County Police define sexual violence crimes by Maryland law.
 Maryland law has different definitions of sexual violence than TU.
 Criminal cases in a court of law also use a beyond a reasonable doubt standard to determine if a law was broken.